BUS210 Managerial Accounting and Budgeting

 Introduction to basic methods and techniques related to managerial accounting and budgeting.
 The students will acquire knowledge and skills on data collection, analysis and interpretation and presentation of decision relevant information.

-- The finance function’s role
+- A finance function`s role

-- Types of costs
+- Types of costs and cost allocation

 - Perspectives on pricing